helix-editor/helix/book/src/command-line.md

 ## Expansions

-Expansions are patterns that Helix recognizes and replaces within the command line.
-Helix recognizes anything starting with a percent token (`%`) as an expansion, for example `%sh{echo hi!}`.
+Expansions are patterns that Silicon recognizes and replaces within the command line.
+Silicon recognizes anything starting with a percent token (`%`) as an expansion, for example `%sh{echo hi!}`.
 Expansions are particularly useful when used in commands like `:echo` or `:noop` for executing simple scripts.
 For example:

 ```toml
 [keys.normal]